 In order to fight this global risk, cities around the world are taking steps forward to reduce air pollution using technology and smart city initiatives: Mobile operators are using predictive Internet of Things (IoT) solutions, like sensors that provide real-time air pollution updates to enable accurate monitoring.

-Artificial Intelligence-enhanced (AI) monitoring platforms evaluate big data feeds and utilize machine learning to enable smarter analysis of commuter traffic and weather information to predict areas of poor air quality.
+Artificial Intelligence-enhanced (AI) monitoring platforms evaluate big data feeds and utilize machine learning to enable smarter analyses of commuter traffic and weather information to predict areas of poor air quality.
 Local smart city governments can then use the information to reduce air pollution by reducing factory emissions and optimizing traffic.

 Additionally, renewable energy sources like wind, solar, and hydroelectric systems generate electricity with no associated air pollution emissions.